![]() Motorcycle Investor mag ![]() Subscribe to our free email news Honda CB750-Four

 first-generation CB750-Four K0 sand-cast machines.
 He has set up a

-some of its background.
-There he clears up some confusion
+explains some of its background.
+There he clears up some

-sent to the USA for shows and demonstrations.
-Of the
+pre-production bikes sent to the USA for shows and

 the most recent auction results being: There are numerous differences between the prototype and